CamiloGutierrez1/Proyects/Readme.md

 ## 📌 Objective
 This repository serves as a central hub to store and showcase the projects I have developed during my time at **Universidad de La Sabana**.
-Each project reflects the skills, knowledge, and experience I have gained throughout my studies in **Informatics Engineering**.
+Each project reflects the skills, knowledge, and experience I have gained throughout my studies in **Informatic Engineering**.

 ## 📂 Contents
 The repository contains projects from various university courses, such as:
 - Fundamentals of Programming
 - Data Structures
-- Databases
 - Software Development
 - Other related subjects